GT-RIPL/Geometric-Sensitivity-Decomposition/README.md

 4. Out-of-Distribution (OOD) benchmark
     - OOD evaluation needs to run  `eval.py` two times to extract OOD scores from both the ID and OOD datasets.
     - Results will be saved under `./runs/test/{data_name}/{arch}/{calibration}/{test_dataset}_scores.csv`.
 For example, to evaluate OOD detection performance of a vanilla model (ID:*CIFAR10* vs. OOD:*CIFAR10C*), you need to run `eval.py` twice on *CIFAR10* and *CIFAR10C* as the testing dataset.
 Upon completion, you will see two files, `cifar10_scores.csv` and  `cifar10c_scores.csv` in the same folder.
-    - To calculate OOD detection performance, modify the `id_data_path` and `ood_data_path` in `utils/calculate_ood.py` to reference to the saved score csv files and run the following command.
-(Also specify a logdir)
+    - After the evaluation results are saved, to calculate OOD detection performance, run  `calculate_ood.py` and specify the conditions of the model: training set, testing set, model name and calibration method.
+The flags will help the function locate csv files saved in the previous step.
         ```
-        python calculate_ood.py
+        python utils/calculate_ood.py --train cifar10 --test cifar10c --model resnet_vanilla --calibration none
         ```
     - We use AUROC and TNR@TPR95 as evaluation metrics.